AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 * `copy_tutorial t/T202 from/T201 d/2025-05-15` copies the tutorial `T201` to create a new tutorial `T202`
   with the date `2025-05-15`.

-Below is an example of the copy command being used:
+Below is an example of the copy command being used.

 ![copy command](images/copyCommand.png)